12 oz. bottle

 3.92 g sugar / oz.

 Eugene Peter Desnoes and Thomas Hargreaves Geddes formed a partnership in 1918 to make carbonated beverages.
-Desnoes & Geddes also sold imported liquor and beer until establishing the Surrey Brewery in Kingston to produce their own Red Strip beer in 1928.
+Desnoes & Geddes also sold imported liquor and beer until establishing the Surrey Brewery in Kingston to produce their own Red Stripe beer in 1928.
 In 1966 a larger soft drink bottling plant was added in Montego Bay.
 In 1999 Desnoes & Geddes sold the soda pop bottling side of its business to the Pepsi-Cola Jamaica Bottling Co. which continues to produce the D&G brands under license.

 This has the friendly smell of pineapple but where did the taste go?
 That bright Yellow #5 coloring tries to reassure you, but there isn't much of a pineapple flavor here, either natural or artificial.
 Instead its kind of like an artificial Sprite lemon-lime drink, a bit 2-dimensional.